 - The potential risk factors for the employee or student and others in the College setting.

 - The current available public health department guidelines concerning the particular disease in question, and

 Reporting Suspected Communicable Diseases

 Employees and students should report suspected cases of communicable disease to the following college personnel.
 If the first individual is not available, please contact the next individual in the order listed.

 - Senior Director of Emergency Management

-- Assistant Vice President of Student Services and Development/Dean of Students
+- Associate Vice President of Student Services and Development/Dean of Students

 - Chief Human Resources Officer